-GED graduates must submit an unofficial GED transcript OR letter of recognition of completion that they received to an MCC Staff Member for assistance and approval of Early Start Application.
+GED graduates must submit an unofficial GED transcript OR letter of recognition of completion that they received to an MCC Student Services Office for assistance and approval of Early Start Application.

 All Students MUST complete the required MCC admissions forms.
 Students under the age of 18 must also complete the MCC admission form that requires parental consent to enroll in college classes.

 When utilizing the Early Start Scholarship, students must pass STU 103 with a “C” or better to be eligible to use any remaining funds for subsequent coursework.
 Students are able to take additional courses concurrently with STU 103.

 However, students who do not pass or who withdraw from STU 103 cannot take any additional courses under the Early Start Scholarship until the successful completion of STU 103.
 Students may use the remaining credits to retake STU 103.
 Upon successful completion of STU 103 any additional courses they withdrew from or did not pass with a “C” or better can be repeated with the remaining Early Start Scholarship credits.